LostKobrakai/tz_datetime/README.md

 ## Why store the datetime in a `utc_datetime` field in the first place?

-It's a simple answer: The ability to compare datetimes.
-Without a common timezone for datetimes comparisons get unnecessarily tricky.
-And at least comparing to "now" is common enough to say most applications will actually need to compare datetimes in the db to other datetimes.
+There is a simple answer: The ability to compare datetimes.
+Without a common timezone for datetimes comparison get unnecessarily tricky.
+And at least comparing to "now" is common enough to say most applications will actually need to compare datetimes in the db.

 ## Usage